graisezr/Anthology-Maker/README.md

 # Anthology-Maker
-CIT5940 Spring 2023 Final Project
+**CIT5940 Spring 2023 Final Project
-Team members: Milan Filo, Vasco Silveira, Qingmiao Zhong , Rui Zhou.
+**Team members: Milan Filo, Vasco Silveira, Qingmiao Zhong , Rui Zhou.

+**Project Description:
+**
 Generate a personalized poetry anthology based on user search specifications (author, title, content, theme, form).
-Interaction with the console determines what poems are written out into the poem_anthology.txt file.
+Interaction with the console determines what poems are written out into the poem_anthology.txt file.**

-Features:
+**Background:
+**

+The group came about this idea as we were talking about Spotify’s music recommendation software.
+It had occurred to us that it could be interesting to mimic certain aspects of a music playlist generation algorithm that is based on specified parameters and user preferences.
+We realized  that it would be more enjoyable and original to focus on a domain that is given less attention these days – poetry.
+Rather than designing software that generates a playlist tailored to an individual’s preferences, we want to develop a program that creates a collection of poems (an anthology) specific to an individual’s choice of theme, epoch, structure, and/or form

+Additionally, we would like to develop our own internal algorithms to determine the structure and form of our poems to define them accordingly.
+For instance, we could develop methods that would compute the number of syllables and stanzas in a poem which would let us know if a poem is a sonnet for example.

+**Features:
+**

 - Author-based searches
 - Title-based searches
 - Word-based searches
 - Theme-based searches (love, death, happiness, etc.)
 - Form-based search (sonnet, free verse, etc.)

-Data Structures & Software Design
+**Data Structures & Software Design
+**

 - Linear data structures used to generate lists of poem suggestions
 - Hashing used to create mappings and associations between poems and characteristics
 - Indexing used to store data efficiently